Rules of Court

 - All pleadings, including initial pleadings opening a new case, shall be accepted via electronic filing except those filings that are not in compliance with these rules.

-- All electronically filed pleadings must be signed by an attorney admitted to practice in the State of Ohio, or by a party if the party is not represented by an attorney.
+Criminal complaints shall comply with Criminal Rule 3. - All electronically filed pleadings must be signed by an attorney admitted to practice in the State of Ohio, or by a party if the party is not represented by an attorney.

 - Any signature on an electronically transmitted document shall be considered that of the attorney or party it purports to be.

-- The electronic filing of a document by an attorney or by a party not represented by an attorney shall constitute a signature of that attorney or party under Ohio Civil
+- The electronic filing of a document by an attorney or by a party not represented by an attorney shall constitute a signature of that attorney or party under Ohio Civil Rule 11.

 - No attorney shall authorizer any person to electronically file on that attorney's behalf.